top of page

 Chukaew works tirelessly to educate the public and regularly leads workshops and camps for local school children teaching them about animal welfare and the environmental issues affecting elephants.
 With this new partnership, InterContinental Khao Yai has opened up this opportunity for learning to its international guests.

-Resort guests can visit the centre between 9am and 5pm and there is no entrance charge or age requirement.
-They can also book through the resort to join one of three educational courses to find out more about the elephant and participate in various elephant care activities.
+There is no charge for resort guets to visit the centre and there is no age requirement for children, all are welcome.
+Guests can also book through the resort to join one of three educational courses to find out more about the elephant and participate in various elephant care activities.
 Participation in a course must be booked at least one day in advance and they cost around US$30 per person, depending on the course.

 Sandy Liw, general manager of InterContinental Khao Yai Resort, said the property was “delighted” to be launching its first Corporate Social Responsibility partnership with TERF and raise awareness of elephant conservation internationally.